taishi-i/awesome-ChatGPT-repositories/README.md

  * [AI-Employe](https://github.com/vignshwarar/ai-employe) - Create browser automation as if you were teaching a human using GPT-4 Vision.
  * [raycast-openai-translator](https://github.com/openai-translator/raycast-openai-translator) - 基于 ChatGPT API 的 Raycast 翻译插件 - Raycast extension for translation based on ChatGPT API.
  * [AI-Prompt-Genius](https://github.com/ai-prompt-genius/ai-prompt-genius) - Curate a custom library of AI Prompts
+ * [supermemory](https://github.com/dhravya/supermemory) - Build your own second brain with supermemory.
+It's a ChatGPT for your bookmarks.
+Import tweets or save websites and content using the chrome extension.

 ## CLIs